fleetdm/fleet/handbook/company/communications.md

 -->

 ### Onboarding retrospective
-At the end of their first two weeks of onboarding at Fleet, every new team member schedules a onboarding retro call with the acting Head of People (CEO).
+At the end of their first two weeks of onboarding at Fleet, every new team member schedules a onboarding retro call.
 Agenda:
 > Welcome once again to the team!
 Please tell me about your first few weeks at Fleet.
 How did your onboarding/training go?
 What didn't you manage to get to?
 Anything you weren't sure how to do?
 Any feedback on how we can make the experience better for Fleet's next hire?

 Fleet prioritizes a [bias for action](https://fleetdm.com/handbook/company#ownership).
 If possible, apply onboarding feedback to the handbook and issue templates in realtime, during this call.
 This avoids backlogging tasks that may just get out of date before we get around to them anyway.